 My Dog Ate Xylitol Gum but It's a Small Amount for his Size or the Gum Was Already Chewed

 Generally, a 10 pound dog would need to ingest eat one piece of gum to ingest a potentially toxic dose.
 If your dog ate a small amount for his size or the gum was previously chewed (most xylitol should have been removed when chewed), you may still want to consult with your vet to be safe.

 Your vet may tell you to monitor your dog for any symptoms.
-It may be helpful to feed your dog so that his glucose and go up.
+It may be helpful to feed your dog so that his glucose level can go up.
 Giving your dog a snack every 2 to 3 hours for the next 12 hours, may be helpful, points out veterinarian Dr. Peter.
 If your dog won't eat, you can try to rub a teaspoon of pancake syrup or honey directly into his mouth and gums.

 My Dog Ate Xylitol Gum More than Half Hour Ago

 If your dog ingested sugar-less gum over half hour ago, report to your vet immediately, even if no symptoms are showing.
 Your vet can provide supportive care so to lower the chances for complications.
 The earlier you see the vet, the better the prognosis.
 Consider that symptoms may show up later.

 Did you know?
 On top of being added to many health products, gums, peanut butter and candies, xylitol is now being also added to clothes!
 Indeed, there is now a line of clothing that has xylitol embedded in it!

 Disclaimer: this article is not meant to be used as a substitute for professional veterinary advice.
 If your dog ate gum with xylitol, play it safe and consult with your vet for treatment.

 - Kuzuya T, Kanazawa Y, Kosaka K. Stimulation of insulin secretion by xylitol in dogs.
 Endocrinology 1969;84:200-207.